Noncollinear antiferromagnetic textures driven high harmonic generation from magnetic dynamics in the absence of spin-orbit coupling: Discussion

-A potential candidate for the experimental realization of the proposed effect is the itinerant antiferromagnet $\gamma-$FeMn, which is known to display a non-coplanar antiferromagnetic order in the triple-Q topological configuration.
+Now, let us discuss the possible experimental realization of the noncollinearity induced HHG.
+A potential candidate for the observation of the proposed effect is the itinerant antiferromagnet $\gamma-$FeMn, which hosts a non-coplanar antiferromagnetic order in the triple-Q topological configuration.
 This particular antiferromagnet has been studied in the context of anomalous Hall effect resulting from the spin chirality in the magnetic unit cells underlying its structure \cite{Shindou2001}.
 Additionally, the class of Mn compounds including Mn$_3$Sn \cite{Nakatsuji2015, Kimata2019} and Mn-based antiperovskite nitrides \cite{Zhou2020} provides an interesting platform for the realization of the non-collinearity induced HHG.
 The latter class of materials has been recently investigated in different contexts including spin caloritronics \cite{Zhou2020}, spin Hall \cite{Zhang2018, Busch2021}, anomalous Hall \cite{Chen2014} and magnetic spin Hall \cite{Zelezny2017, Kimata2019} effects.
 Note that laser induced THz emission in Mn$_3$Sn has been also recently studied \cite{Zhou2019} as well as THz anomalous Hall effect \cite{Matsuda2020}.
 So far, time resolved inverse spin Hall effect has been widely investigated in broadband THz emission measurements \cite{Kampfrath2013, Seifert2017b, Cramer2018, Gueckstock2021, Evangelos2021}.
 This provides a suitable platform for probing the time dependent spin-charge conversion signals, which should feature the strongly non-linear carrier dynamics.
 Furthermore, the emergence of the magnetic spin Hall effect \cite{Kimata2019} in Mn$_3$Sn provides a rather interesting perspective to observe the effect.
 This is particularly due to the fact that the underlying signal is odd under time reversal symmetry.
 Therefore, magneto-optical Kerr measurements might be used to signal the underlying ultrafast dynamics.